Sahethi/obstacle-avoidance-robot/README.md

 # Obstacle Avoidance Bot
 This project is to create a differential drive bot to avoid obstacles.
-The designed bot is simulated in Gazebo and was done by the help of [ROS Tutorials](https://www.theconstructsim.com/ros-projects-exploring-ros-using-2-wheeled-robot-part-1/).
 The details are provided in this [PDF](https://github.com/Sahethi/ros-assignment/blob/master/Obstacle%20Avoidance%20Using%20ROS%20and%20Gazebo.pdf).

 ## Table of Contents
 * [About the Project](#about-the-project)
   * [File Structure](#file-structure)
   * [Tech Stack](#tech-stack)